 ICANN must now move forward quickly to support the JAS-WG in the finalization of the Second Milestone Report and the complete implementation of all its recommendations as soon as practicable so as to allow potential applicants sufficient time to prepare for the round.
 It is therefore a matter of urgency that ICANN commits the necessary legal, authoring and logistical resources required to support this work including the early publication of a universally accessible “Needs-Assessed Applicant Guidebook.”
 ALAC & GAC (4 Aug.
 2011).

 JAS WG response: The JAS WG overall agrees the implementation of support to developing nations has to be timely and thanks the respondents.
+The JAS WG has requested that implementation work on the JAS recommended support program begin immediately.

 Longer application period for developing economies.